 - a description of a situation in which they demonstrated the ability to complete a project or activity independently; they were able to see it through to a successful completion.
 The example does not necessarily have to be nutrition or school related but should represent the applicant's ability to work independently in any setting.

 Academics for both tracks

-Specific Courses: A recent (within the last three years) full-semester course in diet therapy, nutrition in disease, or medical nutrition therapy is also required.
-Students must have earned at least a "B" in the diet therapy course and a "B" in Anatomy & Physiology.
-If there are questions about these requirements, contact the Program Director.
+Specific Courses: A recent (within the last three years) full-semester course in medical nutrition therapy (MNT), nutrition in disease, or diet therapy is also required.
+Students must have earned a "B" or better in both MNT (or its equivalent) and Anatomy & Physiology courses.
+If there are questions about these requirements, please contact the Program Director.

 Grades: A cumulative grade point average of 3.0 or above (on a 4.0 scale) for college work is expected.
 GPA of nutrition and science courses, difficulty of particular courses taken, and student's course load throughout college is also considered.
 Work experience, letters of recommendation, and letter of application are all-important components of the evaluation process.